Skip to main content

 Handling free text responses

 Most questions in Graduate Outcomes map directly to established lists of values, and details of these are available in the coding manual.[8]
-However, there is often an “Other” option that permits a free text response.
+However, there is sometomes an “Other” option that permits a free text response.
 In this subsection and the subsequent ones, we cover the most important issues relating to free text processing, and explain the risks around processing error, giving our estimates for this.

 At the end of the collection process, data returned for questions that permit a free-text response goes through a cleansing process, in order to improve data quality.
 This is usually where the respondent has not chosen a value from the drop-down list provided but has instead selected “other” and typed their own answer.
-This process also runs for questions seeking postcode, city/area and country of employment, or self-employment / running own business; country in which graduate is living and of further study; provider of further study, and salary currency.
-Where possible, the free text is mapped to an appropriate value from a dictionary published within the appropriate derived field specification.

 We have encountered some specific issues in the processing of UK-based location information, which we turn to next.
 Later subsections offer comparable quality descriptions of cleansing of further study and home country data.